tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 But it was plain to see that she had something besides fat beetles on her mind.

-Up the Lone Little Path through the Green Forest shuffled Unc' Billy Possum.
+Up the Lone Little Path through the Green Forest shuffled Uncle Billy Possum.
 He didn't hurry.
 It was too warm to hurry.
-Unlike Jenny Skunk, he does hurry sometimes, does Unc' Billy, especially when he suspects that Bella the Hound is about.
-And sometimes Unc' Billy does worry.
-You see, there are people who think that Unc' Billy would make a very good dinner.
-Unc' Billy doesn't think he would.
+Unlike Jenny Skunk, he does hurry sometimes, does Uncle Billy, especially when he suspects that Bella the Hound is about.
+And sometimes Uncle Billy does worry.
+You see, there are people who think that Uncle Billy would make a very good dinner.
+Uncle Billy doesn't think he would.
 Anyway, he has no desire to have the experiment tried.
 So occasionally, when he discovers one of these people who think he would make a good dinner, he worries a little.

-But just now Unc' Billy was neither hurrying nor worrying.
-There was no need of doing either, and Unc' Billy never does anything that there is no need of doing.
-So Unc' Billy shuffled up the Lone Little Path, and Jenny Skunk ambled down the Lone Little Path, and right at a bend in the Lone Little Path they met.
+But just now Uncle Billy was neither hurrying nor worrying.
+There was no need of doing either, and Uncle Billy never does anything that there is no need of doing.
+So Uncle Billy shuffled up the Lone Little Path, and Jenny Skunk ambled down the Lone Little Path, and right at a bend in the Lone Little Path they met.

 [Illustration]

 Jenny Skunk grinned.
-"Hello, Unc' Billy!" said she.
+"Hello, Uncle Billy!" said she.
 "Have you seen any fat beetles this morning?"

-Unc' Billy grinned.
-"Good mo'nin', Sis Skunk," he replied.
-"Ah can't rightly say Ah have.
-Ah had it on mah mind to ask yo' the same thing."
+Uncle Billy grinned.
+"Good morning, Sister Skunk," he replied.
+"I can't rightly say I have.
+I had it on my mind to ask you the same thing."

-Jenny sat down and looked at Unc' Billy with twinkling eyes.
+Jenny sat down and looked at Uncle Billy with twinkling eyes.
 Her grin grew broader and became a chuckle.
-"Unc' Billy," said she, "have you ever in your life combed your hair or brushed your coat?"
-You know Unc' Billy usually looks as if every hair was trying to point in a different direction from every other hair, while Jenny Skunk always appears as neat as if she spent half her time brushing and smoothing her handsome black and white coat.
+"Uncle Billy," said she, "have you ever in your life combed your hair or brushed your coat?"
+You know Uncle Billy usually looks as if every hair was trying to point in a different direction from every other hair, while Jenny Skunk always appears as neat as if she spent half her time brushing and smoothing her handsome black and white coat.

-Unc' Billy's eyes twinkled.
-"Ah reckons Ah did such a thing once or twice when Ah was very small, Sis Skunk," said he, without a trace of a smile.
+Uncle Billy's eyes twinkled.
+"I reckon I did such a thing once or twice when I was very small, Sister Skunk," said he, without a trace of a smile.
 "But it seems to me a powerful waste of time.
-Ah have mo' important things to worry about.
-By the way, Sis Skunk, did yo' ever run away from anybody in all your life?"
+I have more important things to worry about.
+By the way, Sister Skunk, did you ever run away from anybody in all your life?"

 Jenny looked surprised at the question.
 She scratched her head